tomorrow-one/Excavator/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You can also simply run `pod try TomorrowIbanScanner` and it will do all the needed stuff.

 ## Requirements
+iOS 13+.
+As Vision framework recognizes text only starting from iOS 13.

 ## Installation